aaaven/train_style_transfer_devCloud/README.md

 * You can learn more about how to use all the parameters for training in the on the original repository for this code [here](https://github.com/lengstrom/fast-style-transfer#documentation) and [here](https://github.com/lengstrom/fast-style-transfer/blob/master/docs.md).

-### 6) Log in log-in-node and Start the training
+### 5) Log in log-in-node and Start the training
-- Log in log-in-node
+- Log in log-in-node with a new termial window

 ```bash
 ssh colfax